Difference Array Technique

 trips = [[2,1,5],[3,3,7]], capacity = 4

-This cannot be completed in one trip because trips[1]
+You cannot finish all trips in one go, because in trips[1]

-You might already be thinking of the difference array technique: trips[i]
+You might have thought of using the difference array: Each trips[i]

-, it means all passengers can be transported without overloading.
+, then all trips can be completed without overloading.

-The question is, what should be the length of the difference array (the number of stations)?
-The problem does not directly provide this, but it gives the range of data values:
+But, what should be the length of the difference array (number of stations)?
+The problem does not give it directly, but does say:

 0 <= trips[i][1] < trips[i][2] <= 1000

-Station numbers start from 0 and go up to 1000, meaning there can be a maximum of 1001 stations.
-Therefore, we can directly set the length of our difference array to 1001, so the indices can cover all station numbers:
+Station numbers start from 0 up to 1000, so there are at most 1001 stations.
+We can set the length of the difference array to 1001.
+This way, all station indices are included:

 class Solution {